MaryamMehzabinZahin/software-development/README.md

 # software-development
-In this repository,I have stored my projects of core php,Laravel and wordpress.
+In this repository,I have stored my projects of core php,Laravel and WordPress.